 Use a Footprint – A tent footprint (or tarp) keeps the bottom of your tent from getting jabbed or poked by debris.
 It also provides another layer of protection from water.
 Always use yours to increase tent life.

 Keep It Clean – A clean tent is a long-lasting tent.
 We recommend taking dirty boots off before entering.
 Pack a camping broom and dustpan to clean up when you’re done with your trip.

 Repack Your Tent – Shake your tent out before repacking it.
 Rocks or twigs that cling to it can rip holes once it’s packed.
 Don’t fold your tent or rainfly against the same creases each time.
 Doing so can cause them to become brittle and rip in the future.

 Storing Your Tent

-Proper tent storage is just as important as using your tent right.
+Proper tent storage is just as important as using your tent correctly.
 Here are a few of the best tips on how to store your tent the right way:

 Clean It Out – Never store a dirty tent.
 I always take my tent out of its bag and shake it off when I get home.

 Dry It Out – Make sure your tent is completely dry before storing it.
 Even if it didn’t rain on your trip, your tent could still be damp.
 I always hang my tent in a dry, shady spot (usually my garage) to air dry overnight.
 Even a hint of dampness invites mildew.